 So is there any legitimate cloud mining company I can trust?

 Of course, there is.
 I am personally using this service called “Genesis-mining” which is the most trusted cloud mining company operating since 2014 and have a wide range of cryptocurrency mining contracts which are profitable.
-You can use the promo code “jyl14W” to get a 3% discount on your contract purchase.

 If you are looking for easy returns on your investments, you should definitely consider buying cloud mining contracts.
 However, setting up your own mining rig is way more profitable than cloud mining.

 - Is it Safe to Keep your Bitcoins in Crypto Exchanges?

 - Choosing a Cryptocurrency Trading Platform: 9-Step Guide

 - How To Buy Bitcoin Safely And Securely

 - 5 Reasons Why You Should Create a Bitcoin Wallet on iOS